 The main character of your 3D animation has to be interesting enough to hold the attention of your audience throughout the story.
 On the other hand, the audience should be able to relate to them in some way.
 Your characters can be exceptional in many ways, but even one relatable trait will allow the audience to connect with them.

 To further develop the main character, other character archetypes can be used too.
 These complimentary characters will be involved with the main character and serve a purpose as well.
 However, you should not include unnecessary characters in your story; each character “must” have a purpose.
-If they make no or little contribution to the story, you have some reconsideration to do.
+If they make little or little contribution to the story, you have some reconsideration to do.

 Some character archetypes that can help you develop your story are:

 - The sidekick: a supporting character for the main character to learn from or lean on.

 - The villain: the opposite of the hero, trying to stop or destroy him.